robstave/angular2-training/session-two/page1.md

 Some good links for further reading:

- * [Why Typescript?](https://vsavkin.com/writing-angular-2-in-typescript-1fa77c78d8e8#.ie24yt6w4) - Victor Savkin was a member of the Angular Core team at Google.
+ * [Why Typescript?](https://vsavkin.com/writing-angular-2-in-typescript-1fa77c78d8e8#.ie24yt6w4) - Victor Savkin was a member of the Angular Core team at Google and explains the background.
  * [High level Overview from InfoQ](https://www.infoq.com/articles/Angular2-TypeScript-High-Level-Overview)

 # Types